SFauth/AAC-using-large-language-models/README.md

 3. output_jsons: For every run a list of dictionaries containing the prediction for every sample and all hyperparameters https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/output_jsons/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.json

+After deciding on which result file (CSV, HTML or JSON) you want to check out, specify the experiment type:
+- validation = runs on the validation set to find the optimal hyperparameters
+- test_performance = runs on the test set for model ablation (results in the state-of-the-art table (SOTA) and in the model ablation plot)
+- ablation = runs on the test set for hyperparamer ablation (values in the $\beta$ and $l$ ablation plots made with the best model in test_performance)

 A run is uniquely identified by its time suffix.
 Like this, the three files can be matched for every run.
 The figure in front of the timestamp is the average of all NLG metrics, indicating the quality of the run.

 **TLDR**: There are **three files** per run on a dataset.
-Pick the ones with the most recent timestamp to check on your results.
+Click through all subfolders and pick the ones with the most recent timestamp to check on your results.

-Which subfolder stores which experiment type?
-- validation = runs on the validation set to find the optimal hyperparameters
-- test_performance = runs on the test set to benchmark
-- ablation = runs on the test set for ablation

 ****
 <span id='future_work'/>